manisero/YouShallNotPass/README.md

         b => b.Member(x => x.Age, b1 => b1.Min(0))); // Age is greater than or equal to 0
 ```

-4. Create ValidationEngine (*it's here where you register your rules and validators - more in docs*):
+4. Create ValidationEngine (*it's here where you register your rules and custom validators - more in docs*):

 ```C#
 var validationEngine = new ValidationEngineBuilder();